-Most African and Caribbean people are unaware that diabetes has reached epidemic levels in their communities, but can be prevented from doing greater damage to future generations.
+Most African and Caribbean people are unaware that Diabetes Type Two, has reached epidemic levels in their communities.
+They’re also unaware that it can be prevented from doing greater damage to future generations.
 At present this message is not getting through as well and as quickly as it should.
-Research done by Diabetes UK, shows that most health experts agree that the UK is facing a huge increase in the number of people with diabetes.
-Since 1996 the number of people diagnosed with diabetes has increased from 1.4 million to 2.9 million.
-By 2025 it’s estimated that five million people will have diabetes.
-Most of them will have Type 2 diabetes because of an ageing population and rapidly rising numbers of overweight and obese people.
+Research done by Diabetes UK, shows that the UK is facing a continuous huge increase in the number of people with diabetes.
+Since 1996 the number of people diagnosed with diabetes has increased from 1.4 million to 5 million and rising.
+Most of them will have Type 2 diabetes because of rapidly rising population obesity numbers.
 These figures are alarming and confirm that diabetes is one of the biggest health challenges facing the UK today.

 Black & Asian epidemic

 Type 2 diabetes is up to six times more common in people of South Asian descent and three times more common among people of African and African- Caribbean origin.
 Key Diabetes in UK Key statistics show that: Among women, diabetes is more than five times as likely among Pakistani women.
 Three times as likely in Bangladeshi and Black Caribbean women, and six times as likely in Indian women, compared with women in the general population.